helpscout/figma-wirebox/README.md

 1. Grab the components or instances you want to convert
 2. Run Wire Box from Plugins > Development > Wire Box
 3. Profit

+### To Do

+- [ ] More Elegant way to handle sweeping through nested items
+- [ ] Stop from rendering elements whos parents are not visible